atomiccrocodile/Perpetuation/README.md

 # Perpetuation
-Contains the papers, presentations and other documents relative to the group's studies and projects.
+Contains the publications, presentations and other documents pertaining to the group's research and projects.

 ## Publications